What is Construction Management and Why is it Important?

-Part of the Construction Manager’s planning includes what to do for a variety of scenarios when things aren’t going according to plan.
+Part of the Construction Manager’s planning includes what to do for scenarios when things aren’t going according to plan.
 These contingencies should be identified ahead of time.
 A good Construction Manager learns to ask others to help identify potential problems.

 Poor communication is a morale killer and a project delay mechanism of the first order.
 It is up to the Construction Manager to keep communications and feedback open between client and contractor team leaders, as well as other stakeholders.

-Another morale killer, impossible deadlines can result in a loss of productivity.
+Another morale killer, impossible deadlines could result in a loss of productivity.
 The Construction Manager is there to respond to unreasonable requests and negotiate a more realistic deadline.

 If resource needs are inadequately defined in the beginning, this will become an issue.
-The Construction Manager is skilled at assessing overall need, then assigning and prioritizing resources throughout the project.
+The Construction Manager assesses need, and then assigns and prioritizes resources throughout the project.

 Lack of Stakeholder Engagement